-As a member of the NL Employers’ Council, you have the ability to provide input on our policy positions and let us know what we could do to make it easier for you to do business in this province, and grow our economy.
+As a member of the NL Employers’ Council, you have the ability to provide input on our policy positions.
+Join us and let us know how to make it easier for you to do business in this province, grow our economy and increase shared prosperity.

 Why join the NLEC?

 An opportunity to influence public policy through NLEC advocacy

 - A greater ability to communicate with government leaders through the NLEC’s effective advocacy and influential submissions;

 - Opportunity for senior representatives to participate in roundtables and forums that contribute to the development of the NLEC’s policy positions and priorities;

 - Access to the NLEC’s economic and policy research and analysis;

 - Support NLEC advocacy achievements such as a reduction in employer Worker’s Compensation premiums, the elimination of card based union certification, increases in the payroll tax threshold, and Employment Insurance reform

 - Eligible to have representative(s) on various committees of the NLEC, which help shape positions on key issues;